ULTIMATE Guide: The Best Time To Start a Heart-Healthy Diet

 In fact, by 40, many women are already perimenopausal – that means the transition has slowly started though you may not experience too many symptoms at this early stage.

 Before you start menopause, your body makes a lot of the hormone, Oestrogen.
-Oestrogen, in particular, helps protect women, reducing your risk of heart attacks.
+Oestrogen, in particular, helps protect women, reducing their risk of heart attacks.

 But after menopause, the oestrogen levels fall, removing that protection.